Study for a prestigious MA in Education by distance learning

 - Learners, Learning and Teaching in the Context of Education for All

-MODE(S) of delivery Face-to-Face (intensive) TERM(S) Spring (January - March) DAY/TIME Five full days in February.
-Compulsory attendance at all.
-MODULE DESCRIPTION This module will look critically at current theories, policies, practice and approach to learning and teaching in the context of education for all (EFA).
+MODE(S) of delivery Face-to-Face TERM(S) Spring (January - March) DAY/TIME Wednesdays, 2-5PM MODULE DESCRIPTION This module will look critically at current theories, policies, practice and approach to learning and teaching in the context of Education For All (EFA).
 It will provide participants with an awareness of political, social, cultural and linguistic contexts in which teaching and learning take place.
 It will analyse challenges faced by governmental and non-governmental agencies in providing quality education for all.
 It will examine debates about planning and selection of knowledge, especially as related to teacher education and curriculum development systems in developing contexts.
-It will also consider different approaches to assessment of learning and consider the implications and effects on teaching.
+Particular attention will be paid to debates about the approach and intent of the EFA movement with regard to aspects of learning and teaching for vulnerable, dis-enfranchised, subordinated or excluded groups, and to contexts of violence and conflict.
+The experience of this movement in relation to discussions of the Millennium Development Goals (MDGs) and post-2015 educational agendas will also be considered.
 ASSESSMENT This module is assessed by 5000-word essay.
 SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A

 MODE(S) of delivery Face to Face TERM(S) Autumn (October - December) DAY/TIME Currently weekly two-hour face-to-face seminars on Monday afternoons and three face-to-face residentials (dates to be confirmed) and online resources MODULE DESCRIPTION This module provides a critical overview of key concepts, theories and developments within the interdisciplinary fields of media, cultural studies and education.
 The module introduces three key aspects of media and cultural studies: the analysis of production, texts and audiences.
 In each case, we will also be addressing a range of broader themes and topics, including globalization, consumption, ideology and technology; and outlining a range of theoretical approaches, including structuralism, poststructuralism and postmodernism.
 Educational concerns run throughout the module, but are engaged more explicitly towards the end of the term.
 The links between theories will be highlighted through lectures and discussion; and through a small-scale investigation that will be considered in the second residential.
 The course will centre on a different aspect of the field each week and will include readings, lectures and/or discussion.
 The readings will be structured with questions for consideration and discussion.
 Online components will include conferences related to the readings, and discussion groups connected with particular theories or topics.
 There will be additional supporting seminars.
 ASSESSMENT This module is assessed by 5000-word essay.
 SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A